petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-running scripts in different languages, running notebooks, saving and uploading figures to a writing tool like Overleaf, and then finally exporting a PDF to share with the outside world.
+running scripts in different languages, running notebooks, saving and uploading figures to a writing tool like Overleaf, and then finally exporting a PDF to share with the world.
 When not automated, each line connecting the boxes represents "computational logistics," which take time and don't add value to the final product.
-If any of these steps ever needs to be done more than once (which is almost guaranteed), that is time that could be shaved off the time-to-publication.
+If any of these steps needs to be done more than once (which is almost guaranteed), their automation would speed up time-to-publication.

 ```mermaid
 flowchart LR